MarcelSchweichlerKretzmann/PushToGForm/README.md

-# Push Data to GTable ofer GForms
+# Push Data to GTable over GForms

 A Flutter project to Scan Barcode and paste it automaticly to GForms.